 Wedding season is upon us!

-When there’s a wedding to attend many of us minimalist shoe wearers don our one pair of heels and stumble through the night, because we don’t have anything else to wear.
+When there’s a wedding to attend many of us barefoot shoe wearers don our one pair of heels and stumble through the night, because we don’t have anything else to wear.
 Culturally, “dressing up” for women has long meant squeezing our bodies into uncomfortable (not to mention unhealthy!) positions, and it can feel impossible to look nice enough for these occasions without heels.

 But thankfully style has fewer boundaries these days.
 It is 100% possible to look sleek, feminine, and statuesque while being comfortable and aligned.